-In his publication Beyond the Five Points 2001, it is not established which lodge Gonville is a member of.
-Further research, published in the Surrey Mason magazine suggest that he was at some time a member (and Master) of Zetland Lodge No. 515.
+In his publication Beyond the Five Points 2001, Philip May was not able to establish which lodge Gonville became a member of.
+Further research, published in the Spring Edition of the Surrey Mason magazine suggest that he was at some time a member (and Master) of Zetland Lodge No. 515.
 However, a trawl through the contribution record shows no entry for Bromhead from the earliest time of garrison of the 24th at Malta, to beyond the time of his famous action.
 It is further suggested that Bromhead was a member of Knights Templar and other orders, but no evidence can be found.

 His fellow defender at Rorke's Drift Lt.
 John R.M.
 Chard R.E. was an initiate of St George's Lodge No 112 in Exeter.